-44.24 END PRODUCTS COMPLETION DATES Α. Application reviews On-going

-В. Performance-based approach (Performance Measures and On-going Measurable Goals) С. Analysis of crash data for performance measures and targets in Federal due dates/On-going coordination with ARDOT and MoDOT D. NARTS participation in ORT and Razorback Transit activities On-going Ε. Transit Development Plan/TAM Plan Targets/Assist in On-going implementation of Transit Development Plan F. Collection and analysis of data for performance targets and Federal due dates/On-going measures in coordination with ARDOT G. Collection and analysis of data for performance targets and Federal due dates/On-going measures in coordination with ORT and Razorback Transit Н. Coordinate with ARDOT on the Statewide Public Transportation On-going Coordination Plan Ι. Congestion Management Process On-going J. Enhancing Equitable Transit Connections in NWA Project and Plans September 2025
+44.24 END PRODUCTS COMPLETION DATES Α Application reviews On-going В. Performance-based approach (Performance Measures and Federal due dates/On-going Measurable Goals) C. Analysis of crash data for performance measures and targets in Federal due dates/On-going coordination with ARDOT and MoDOT D. NARTS participation in ORT and Razorback Transit activities; AoPP Ongoing Enhancing Equitable Transit Connections in NWA Project and Plans; November 2025 E. Transit Development Plan implementation On-going F. Collection and analysis of data for performance measures and Federal due dates/On-going targets G. Collection and analysis of data for performance targets and On-going measures in coordination with ORT and Razorback Transit Н. Coordinate with ARDOT on the Statewide Public Transportation On-going Coordination Plan l.
+Congestion Management Process On-going